liu431/ResearchProjects/README.md

 ### Collections of previous and ongoing formal projects

+##### Nonresponse in ACS Citizenship Question: Characteristics of Respondents
+What are the demographic characteristics of the people who do not respond to the citizenship question?
+Analyzing the IPUMS data from the American Community Survey between (ACS) 2013 and 2017 in Stata

 ##### Spatial Pattern of Airbnb Prices
 Discovered and visualized the spatial clusters and principal components for socioeconomic factors